bitcraze/bitcraze-website/src/portals/development.md

 ---
 layout: page-portal
-title: Development
+title: Used in development
 permalink: /development/
 page_id: development
 ---

-{% img Dev board; wide; /images/portals/portal-development-header.jpg %}
+{% img Crazyflie in development environment; wide; /images/portals/portal-development-header.jpg %}

 ## The Crazyflie is the perfect development tool for your flying application
 ------